kipcole9/money/README.md

 * `log_failure` defines the log level at which api retrieval errors are logged.
 The default is `:warn`

 * `log_success` defines the log level at which successful api retrieval notifications are logged.
 The default is `nil` which means no logging.

+* `log_info` defines the log level at which service startup messages are logged.
+The default is `info`.

 Keys can also be configured to retrieve values from environment variables.
 This lookup is done at runtime to facilitate deployment strategies.
 If the value of a configuration key is `{:system, "some_string"}` then `"some_string"` is interpreted as an environment variable name which is passed to `System.get_env/2`.
 An example configuration might be: